cirosantilli/git-tutorial/index.md

 A single commit can however have multiple tags.

-##give tags
+##Give tags

 Give lightweight tag to `HEAD`:

     git tag 2.0

-Give annoted tag to `HEAD`:
+Give annotated tag to `HEAD`:

     git tag -a 2.0 -m 'message'

-View associated information of annoted tag:
+View associated information of annotated tag:

     git show 2.0